 While the ADL does not define disability, it defines persons with disabilities in Article 4(1(3)) as 'any person with a long-term physical, intellectual, mental or sensory disability which, in interaction with various social barriers, may obstruct his/her full and effective participation in society on equal terms with everyone else' (Article 4(1(3))).
+This definition is based on the CRPD.
+This definition has been transposed in the Law on Protection of Patients' Rights (Article 4(2)) and is used in the new Law on Social Protection (Article 4(1-5)).

 A 2015 analysis of the harmonisation of national legislation found insensitive disability terminology to be a cross-cutting issue.
-The analysis was conducted on 139 laws, of which 40 laws referred to disability; in all of these 40 laws the terminology used could not be considered to be in line either with the spirit of the directives or with the UN Convention on the Rights of Persons with Disabilities (CRPD), to which the country is a party. $^{54}$ In addition, Article 4(1(3)) definition is based on the CRPD.
+The analysis was conducted on 139 laws, of which 40 laws referred to disability; in all of these 40 laws the terminology used could not be considered to be in line either with the spirit of the directives or with the UN Convention on the Rights of Persons with Disabilities (CRPD), to which the country is a party.